Ryō Takeuchi

-Ryō Takeuchi (竹内 涼, Takeuchi Ryō) is a Japanese footballer who plays as a defensive midfielder and captain for club, Fagiano Okayama.
+Ryō Takeuchi (竹内 涼, Takeuchi Ryō) is a Japanese professional footballer who plays as a defensive midfielder and captain for club, Fagiano Okayama.

 Career

 From 2009 to 2023, Takeuchi played for Shimizu S-Pulse, playing almost 300 games for the club across all competitions.

 In 2012, Takeuchi was joined to Giravanz Kitakyushu on loan.

 In December 2023, Takeuchi transferred to Fagiano Okayama.
 Ahead of the 2024 season, he was named captain of his new club.
-On 7 December 2024, Takeuchi was brought his club secure promotion to J1 League for the first time in their history from next season after defeat Vegalta Sendai 2-0 in promotion play-off final.
+On 7 December 2024, he was helped his club secure promotion to J1 League for the first time in its history from next season after defeat Vegalta Sendai 2–0 in promotion play-off final.